hydro-jules/school/README.md

  * To run any of the notebooks within the repository, please use the kernel option *Python 3 + Jaspy Kernel*.
 </details>

-## Introduction to the Hydro-JULES Summer School (HJSS) workshops notebooks
+## Introduction to the Hydro-JULES Summer School (HJSS) workshop notebooks

 **HJSS Workshop 4:** Working with multi-dimensional data (netCDF).
 Introduces NetCDF and using Python packages to access, analyse, and visualise NetCDF files.
 [Link](https://github.com/hydro-jules/school/tree/main/HJSS_Workshop-4)